syncd010/AoC2023/README.md

 Nice day, though the solution is too much inefficient (about 30s).
 Need to optimize it further, but not now.

 ## [Day 24](https://adventofcode.com/2023/day/24)
+Pure high school math today.
+For part one i calculate the equations and coded them.
+Each stone movement is described by `x(t) = x0 + vx*t` `and y(t) = y0 + vy*t`.
+From there, project to the 2D xy plane by changing the variables, getting `y(x) = y0 - (vy/vx)*x0 + (vy/vx)*x`.
+Equalizing 2 stones to get an equation for x (and using `s = vy/vx`): `x = (y0_b - y0_a - s_b*x0_b + s_a*x0_a) / (s_a - s_b)`.
+From x, get the time plugging x into the 2 original movement equations, check if both times are positive and if so, get the y.
+Part two is a big system of equations: equating the rock movement equation to the movement equations of 3 stones, we obtain 9 equations with 9 unknowns (x, y, x, vx, vy, vz, t1, t2, t3).
+This system can be solved by hand but it's a lot of work and error prone, better to use a tool.
+I just plugged the equations into Wolfram Alpha and got the result.

 ## [Day 25](https://adventofcode.com/2023/day/25)